Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

   <summary>Monthly quote</summary>
 <br>

-> In retrospect of the last decade's super corporations, we are exiting the age of Peace, Prosperity, and Profit.
+> Both hope and fear is bad

   <!--
 <sup>explanation in comments in README.
 Just press raw to view.
 I don't list all my ideas here.
 For that, visit [Velnota.com](https://velnota.com/)</sup>